niall-oreilly21/Space-Warriors/README.md

 ## Project Structure
-### This project is includes a game engine and a 2D game in Python using pygame interface.
+### This project includes a game engine and a 2D game in Python using pygame interface.
 The classes are based on object-oriented principles.
 The game will incorporate objects from the game engine to define how they behave.
 The hierarchy of our classes is that objects in the scene are called GameObject and they have a list of Components, for example:
 · Animator
 · Renderer
 · MovementController